Myosotis chaffeyorum: Description

-Taxonomy and etymology
+Taxonomy

-Myosotis chaffeyorum Lehnebach is in the plant family Boraginaceae and was originally described in 2012 by Carlos Lehnebach.
+M. chaffeyorum is in the plant family Boraginaceae and was originally described in 2012 by Carlos Lehnebach.
 M. chaffeyorum is morphologically most similar to the other creeping, bracteate-prostrate species, M. spatulata, M. matthewsii, M. tenericaulis and M. albiflora.
-It can be differentiated from the first two by the following characters: anthers fully included or anther tips just reaching faucal scales, filaments < 0.5 mm, and lack of hooked trichomes on the base of calyx.
+It can be differentiated from the first two by the following characteristics: anthers fully included or anther tips just reaching faucal scales, filaments < 0.5 mm, and lack of hooked trichomes on the base of calyx.
 M. chaffeyorum can be distinguished from M. tenericaulis and M. albiflora by the length : width ratio of the rosette leaf lamina (1.0–1.4 : 1 vs. 1.5–3.6 : 1), partially included anthers with tips only surpassing the faucal scales (vs. fully included anthers wholly below the scales), longer filaments (0.3–0.5 v.
-0.0–0.3 mm), and seeds that are often darker in color (medium to dark brown v. light to medium brown).
+0.0–0.3 mm), and seeds that are often darker in colour (medium to dark brown v. light to medium brown).

-The type specimen of Myosotis chaffeyorum is lodged at the Allan Herbarium (CHR) of Manaaki Whenua - Landcare Research, Lincoln.
+The type specimen of M. chaffeyorum is lodged at the Allan Herbarium (CHR) of Manaaki Whenua - Landcare Research, Lincoln.
 Anthony Druce collected the type specimen of this species from Takaka Valley in north-west Nelson in 1977.

 The specific epithet, chaffeyorum, is named after two people: Annie Selina Chaffey (1877–1953) and Henry Fox Chaffey (1868–1951) who lived in the area where this species is found.

 Phylogeny

-Myosotis chaffeyorum was shown to be a part of the monophyletic southern hemisphere lineage of Myosotis in phylogenetic analyses of standard DNA sequencing markers (nuclear ribosomal DNA and chloroplast DNA regions).
+M. chaffeyorum was shown to be a part of the monophyletic southern hemisphere lineage of Myosotis in phylogenetic analyses of standard DNA sequencing markers (nuclear ribosomal DNA and chloroplast DNA regions).
 Within the southern hemisphere lineage, species relationships were not well resolved.
-The sequences of M. chaffeyorum grouped with individuals of other northern South Island species in both datasets, as well as some North Island species in the nulcear ribosomal DNA dataset.
+The sequences of M. chaffeyorum grouped with individuals of other northern South Island species in both datasets, as well as some North Island species in the nuclear ribosomal DNA dataset.